-Through analysis and reporting, integration of climate risk into prevention and mediation strategies, and climate-sensitive peacebuilding initiatives, DPPA seeks to address climate-related security risks in a comprehensive manner.
-In 2018, DPPA jointly with the UN Development Programme (UNDP) and the UN Environment Programme (UNEP) established the Climate Security Mechanism (CSM) to help the UN system address climate-related security risks more systematically.
-Jointly with partners, the CSM has developed a toolbox to advance a common approach to the analysis of climate-related security risks and shape integrated and timely responses.
+An additional priority for the CSM is capacity building to help strengthen our collective ability to advance prevention and sustaining peace in a climate-changing world.
+Jointly with partners, the CSM has developed a toolbox to help foster a shared approach to the analysis of climate-related security risks and shape integrated and timely responses.
 The toolbox is available to all practitioners and contains the following guidance documents:

-- Briefing note on climate security
+- Briefing note on climate security (en/fr/sp)

-- Conceptual approach to risk assessments
+- Conceptual approach to risk assessments (en/fr/sp)

 - Relevant data sources (en/fr/sp)

 - Checklist to help climate-proof political analysis (en/fr /sp)